Application and admission: Organizing for Global Social Challenges track - international procedure

 For all other countries and situations, the English language test is compulsory.
 No exemptions from this requirement will be made other than those mentioned above.

 3. GMAT and GRE tests

-b) Consider the deadlines
+b) Remember the deadline

-- Starting end of August: July 1
+- Starting end of August: June 1

 EEA countries are…